 What is an ESOP?

 An ESOP is a qualified defined-contribution employee benefit plan designed to invest primarily in the stock of the sponsoring employer.
 That means, instead of investing the retirement contributions into traditional investment vehicles like stocks, bonds or money market funds, the retirement contributions are invested back into company stock.
 ESOPs are “qualified” in the sense that the ESOP's sponsoring company, the selling shareholder and participants receive various tax benefits.
 For these reasons, ESOPs are often used to give the employees a vested interest in the company’s success and aligning their interests with the company's shareholders.
-Unfortunately, ESOPs can be used for improper purposes, which harms employees and violates the Employee Retirement Income Security Act (“ERISA”), a federal statute that protects employee retirement assets from abuse.
+In some instances, shortly after the sale to employees, the Company stock purchased by the ESOP is reported by the Company to be worth a small fraction of what the ESOP paid for it.

 How Does a Private ESOP Work?